 Claim your no claims

-If you don’t have any no claims bonus on your car insurance, you can build up your no claims on your van after a year so you may see some rewards when you come to renew.
+If you don’t have a no claims bonus on your car or van insurance, or if this is the first time you’re investing in van insurance, you can build up your no claims on your van after a year, so you may see some rewards when it comes to your insurance renewal time.

-A quick and easy way to reduce your van insurance premium is to pay your full insurance premium up front in one go if you can.
+If you can afford it, a quick and easy way that could reduce your van insurance is to pay your full insurance premium up-front each year.
 You may be charged interest if you pay monthly.

 Be honest and be accurate

-Be upfront about what you’re using your van for, missing important information will be to your detriment if you need to make a claim.
-You should also try and be as accurate as possible when declaring your mileage, rounding up might be the easy option but it could push you up the pricing scale.
+Be upfront about what you’re using your van for.
+Missing important information will be to your detriment if you need to make a claim.
+You should also try to be as accurate as possible when declaring your mileage.
+Rounding up might be the easy option, but it could push you up the pricing scale.

-Probably the most straightforward way for you to find the right van insurance is to compare insurance providers.
+Probably the most straightforward way for you to find the right van insurance is to compare quotes from different insurance providers.

-But remember that cheap van insurance isn’t always the best insurance – think about what level of cover you would need if you did make a claim or you could end up paying more in the long run.
-So why not start today by using our van insurance comparison service to see if you can find the right insurance for you and your van – it’ll be another job well done.
+So why not start today by using our van insurance comparison service to see if you can find the right insurance for you and your van?
+It’ll be another job well done.